Pre-Med/Pre-Health

 There are no preferred majors required to apply to medical school or to a graduate program in the health sciences.
 However, all graduate-level medical or health science degrees require you to fulfill specific course requirements in order to be a competitive applicant for admission.
 You may major in any academic program and fulfill the course requirements for medical school or graduate programs in the health sciences by completing a double major or adding a minor to your course of study.

-The pre-med program provides you with advisors to help you plan out your program of study so that you not only complete the required courses to earn your bachelor’s degree but that you also fulfill the admissions requirements of medical school and graduate programs in the health sciences.
+RIT’s pre-health advisors help you plan out your program of study so that you complete the required courses to earn your bachelor’s degree and fulfill the admissions requirements of medical school and graduate programs in the health sciences.
 Please refer to Admissions Resources for Medical School and Advanced Degrees in Health Professions for information on admission requirements and guidance on preparing for graduate study in the medical and health care professions.

-What is the percentage of RIT students who are admitted to medical schools each year?
-It’s a logical question, and we're asked often.
-The answer, however, is not as easy or as straightforward as you might think.
 Historically, 80-85% of RIT students who apply for admission to medical school or graduate programs in the health professions each year are accepted.
 That number includes doctoral and master’s programs.
-If there is a common denominator, it is this: Those students who enroll in the pre-med program as early as possible, and who participate fully in all of the various advising workshops and activities, are the most successful.
+If there is a common denominator, it is this: Those students who enroll in the pre-health advising program as early as possible, and who participate fully in all of the various advising workshops and activities, are the most successful.

 Recent Medical School and Health Science Graduate Program Acceptances